Enrollment Services: Phone, 1-800-447-6610

 Continuing in the program:

 Readmission.
 Students who have left Wesleyan in good academic, financial and social standing are invited to apply for readmission.
-A student who has withdrawn for a semester or longer must complete the online readmission application.
-A student who has attended another college or university since attending Wesleyan must submit the online transfer application, a copy of all transcripts and follow all application procedures.
+A degree-seeking student who has withdrawn for a semester or longer must complete the application for readmission.
+A student who has attended another college or university since leaving Wesleyan must submit a copy of all transcripts and follow all application procedures.
+Auditors and non-degree seeking students enrolled in the Wesleyan Online program who has withdrawn for two years or longer must complete the application for readmission.

 Academic Renewal.
 The Academic Renewal policy is designed for Wesleyan students that have withdrawn or been academically excluded from the College.
 A student is eligible for academic renewal upon a three-year absence from the College and after submitting an application for readmission to Wesleyan.
 Once accepted for readmission into the college, previous courses attempted at Wesleyan with a C or better grade will be counted for credit, while all D and F grades will be forgiven.
 In order to stay under the academic renewal policy, the following criteria and considerations must be met: